 Crystal Bridges Museum of American Art is located in Bentonville and is one of the best things to do in Arkansas for art lovers.
 This beautifully crafted museum features galleries full of American art and culture.

 You will see work here by the likes of Andy Warhol, Georgia O’Keeffe, and Norman Rockwell.
 Be sure to put See Art on your list of Arkansas sightseeing because this museum is also great for nature lovers.
 The property boasts a lovely 120-acre park including ponds, gardens, walking trails, and outdoor sculptures.

 Established in the 1970s as the first national river in the U.S., the Buffalo National River is a popular place to visit in Arkansas.
 This scenic river flows freely for over 130 miles and cuts through the Ozark Mountains.

 The most common thing to do at Buffalo National River is to get out on the water in a kayak or canoe and paddle among the trees and towering bluffs.
 There are also hiking trails and historic structures to discover.
 If you are looking for a calming time in nature, then the Buffalo National River has all the Arkansas vacation activities you are looking for.

 At 2,753 feet, Mount Magazine is the highest point in Arkansas.
 You will love spending some time in one of Arkansas’s best state parks as you search for all of the amazing lookout points.
 Other fun activities to do here include mountain biking, ATV riding, rock climbing, and hang gliding.

 When in the area make sure to eat at the Skycrest Restaurant to enjoy a meal with a view.
-There are also really nice lodges and cabins if you wish to make Mount Magazine State Park your home base while seeing all the fun places in Arkansas.
+There are also really nice lodges and cozy cabins if you wish to make Mount Magazine State Park your home base while seeing all the fun places in Arkansas.

 Walk Beautiful Downtown Eureka Springs